-Employers who plan to hire or retain potential H-1B employees should prepare now for the H-1B cap registration period (“H-1B Cap Lottery”), which runs from March 9 through March 25, 2021.
-Registrants who are selected will have the opportunity to apply for an H-1B visa between April 1, 2021 and June 30, 2021.
-USCIS intends to select from the registrations no later than March 31, 2021.
+Employers who plan to hire or retain potential H-1B visa employees should prepare now for the H-1B cap registration period (“H-1B Visa Cap Lottery”), which runs from March 9 through March 25, 2021.
+The United States Citizenship and Immigration Services (“USCIS”) intends to select from the registrations no later than March 31, 2021.
+Registrations are submitted electronically through a USCIS online account established by the employer or its attorney.

-An employer may only submit one registration for each employee, Submitting more than one registration for the same employers will invalidate all registrations for the beneficiary.
+An employer may only submit one registration for each employee, Submitting more than one registration for the same employee will invalidate all registrations for that employee.
 However, an employee can have multiple registrations from different employers.

-Here are the key steps employers and employees need to take now to register for the extremely competitive H-1B cap lottery:
+Here are the key steps employers need to take now to participate in the extremely competitive H-1B visa cap lottery:

 - Designate a company representative responsible for the electronic registration.